A spiritual practitioner once on a casual visit was asked by his Guru how are his spiritual practices going on.

 Our mind is a powerhouse of thoughts which is generally good.
 However, sometimes it keeps on generating, recycling and repeating the same thoughts again and again and again and we can not stop it because thinking is an important function and thinking is pretty helpful most of the time but at times our mind does some most annoying things like repeating a horrible song you absolutely hate or replay some intimidating experiences over and over and wouldn’t really stop, which induces stress and anxiety.

-The good thing is unless we lose the focus from your breath or stop repeating our mantra (like the repetition of Aum… Aum… Aum… synchronized with breath) nothing could bother us.
+The good thing is unless we lose the focus from our breath or stop repeating our mantra (like the repetition of Aum… Aum… Aum… synchronized with breath) nothing could bother us.
+Give me your thoughts in the comments below and if you find the story helpful do share it with your loved ones’.
+Sharing is caring 😉